 5 things to know about NEOMA CODING SCHOOL

-At the beginning of February, NEOMA launched NEOMA Coding School, a digital learning platform centred on IT development.
-Students and alumni now have a tool for learning about coding and computer languages, which have become an indispensable skill.
+NEOMA Coding School is a digital learning platform centred on IT development.
+Students and alumni have a tool for learning about coding and computer languages, which have become an indispensable skill.
 These are its main advantages.

 “The objective is not to train people to become IT development specialists but to provide them with the fundamentals of the digital culture so that they can communicate more easily with web experts and thus make successful advances in a fully digital professional environment,” Delphine Manceau, Dean of NEOMA Business School, said.
 “It is a main part of our current strategy that focuses on innovation and tomorrow’s professions.”
 “Learning coding helps to structure thinking (algorithmic logic) while requiring greater discipline (respect for a specific language’s syntactic rules).
 This education also incorporates the need for analysing the whys and wherefores of a comprehensive project”, Denis Gallot, director of the Rouen campus and Start-up Lab, said.